 As part of your application you will be asked to provide the contact details of two referees.
 Your referees will be contacted by email once you have completed and submitted your application, and the email will contain instructions on how they can submit your reference via our application system.
 Please ensure that each reference letter that is submitted has been sent from an academic or professional email address.
 We cannot accept references sent from personal email addresses, such as Gmail, Hotmail, 126, 163, Sina, QQ and Yahoo.

 Our electronic application service is provided by an external provider, so there may be a delay before the receipt of your references is confirmed on your student Imperial Gateway account.
 If you receive confirmation that your references have been received but this still isn’t confirmed on your Imperial Gateway account a week after receiving the confirmation, please contact the registry team at email@example.com.

-As part of the selection process, shortlisted candidates for the following MSc programmes will be invited to complete an interview:
+Yes.
+As part of the selection process, shortlisted candidates for our MSc programmes will be invited to complete an interview.